yuanyuan2000/MTDGame/README.md

 Making alterations to MTDSim based on Wenxiao's Proposal:

 ### Setup

 This was all run on Python 3.9.13 64 Bit.
 In the root directory in terminal, run the following commands in your virtual environment to setup the environment:
+ - Setup virtualenv
+   - python -m pip install virtualenv venv
+   - python -m virtualenv venv
+   - source venv/bin/activate
+ - Install dependencies
    - python setup.py install
    - pip install -r requirements.txt
+ - Run an example
    - python -m mtdnetwork.run -m IPShuffle -n 50 -e 10 -s 5 -l 3  results.json

 The following is only an example of how the function can be made, reference the run.py file or use the –help command to understand the parameters.
 ### Architecture